abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter09.md

 recognition of the effect.

-With loving-kindness as a meditation object, we encourage ourselves with samvega.
+With loving-kindness as a meditation object, we encourage ourselves with saṃvega.
 We are attentive to the five hindrances, and then we direct thought and evaluation to the object of loving-kindness.

 One of the very powerful aspects of loving-kindness is that, as